amankumar100/Code-Clause-Handwritten-Digit-Recognition-Project1/README.md

-# Pyhton Code for training the data, be sure to intsall previously the necessary libraries and packages.
+# Pyhton Code for training the data, be sure to intsall previously the necessary libraries and packages

 import keras
 from keras.datasets import mnist